claudy/Highpointers-Konvention-2022/schedule.md

 Do not park on the grass.
 There are 50 parking spaces at the [parking Lot and picnic area **CCC Site 97**"](https://goo.gl/maps/AeG4EXsmWeRRkCQh6) and another 20 spaces at the [smaller parking lot](https://goo.gl/maps/AeG4EXsmWeRRkCQh6).
 Parking at the CCC Site 97 is recommended.

+Please not that there is a short ~1/2 mile hike from the CCC Site 97 lot to the highpoint.

 ![image](WelcomeToMtDavisPicnicAreaForbesStateForestBureauOfForestryDCNR.jpg)

+### **Forbes State Forest Hike**

+Time: Noon

+Location: Mt.
+Davis, Elk Lick Township, PA 15558

+What: We will be hiking the Mt.
+Davis Pennsylvania Highpoint Trail.
+We will have already walked part of this trail from CCC Site 97 to the highpoint.
+This hike will leave from the highpoint and follow the trail counter-clockwise areound Forbes State Forest, ending back at CCC Site 97.
+Total distance is approximately 4.5 miles, and should take a little over 2 hours to complete.

 ### **Highpointers Foundation Meeting**